 Of course, you don’t have to install ERPNext on CentOS 7 if you have a CentOS VPS with us.
 You can simply ask our support team to install ERPNext on CentOS 7 for you.
 They are available 24/7 and will be able to help you with the installation.

-PS.
 If you enjoyed reading this blog post on How to Install ERPNext on CentOS 7, feel free to share it on social networks using the shortcuts below, or simply leave a comment.
-Thanks.
+Also, in case you are using the latest CentOS, we have a new detailed, step-by-step tutorial on How To Install ERPNext on CentOS 8.